 If the police are called and there is clear evidence of who the abuser is, the abuser may be arrested, regardless if the victim wants to press charges or not.
 A protective or restraining order may be filed to protect the victim from the abuser attacking again.
 If arrested, the abuser may pay a fine, be ordered into counseling, or both.
 Agencies like Bay Area Turning Point provide the victim with advocacy, counseling and shelter if needed.

 Sadly, in 1/3 of homes where the mother is abused, the children also suffer abuse.
 Witnessing violence causes psychological trauma similar to that of a physically abused child.
 Living in a violent home impedes the social and academic progress of children.
 Violence also breeds violence that is often repeated in the next generation.

 Often, a family’s home is the first place an abuser will look for a victim, which may place the family in danger.
 Some families are unable to help and many really do not understand how to help.
 Family violence has numerous dynamics that are generally addressed more effectively by those with specific training to do so.
-Victims leave about six times before finally staying away-the family may not be willing to keep helping and be overwhelmed by crisis.
+Victims leave about seven times before finally staying away-the family may not be willing to keep helping and be overwhelmed by crisis.